Dance Festival at Santana Row

 sjDANCEco agrees to organize and cover the cost of all expenses relating to the Festival, such as equipment, necessary permits, publicity and marketing, and spectator/audience (but not Participant) insurance.

-T-SHIRT ORDERS HERE - Will be available in March
+T-SHIRT ORDERS HERE - link will be available soon.

 Am I eligible to apply?